Unity-Technologies/Graphics/com.unity.render-pipelines.lightweight/Documentation~/lwrp-asset.md

-**Note:** This page is subject to change during the 2019.1 beta cycle.

 # Lightweight Render Pipeline Asset
 To use the Lightweight Render Pipeline (LWRP), you have to [create a LWRP Asset and assign the asset in the Graphics settings](configuring-lwrp-for-use.md).